 The representative for Europe (Mr. Benyr) proposed that the potential impacts of removal of founder stock from the wild should be considered as part of the review.
-This was supported by the representative for North America (Mr. Benítez Díaz), the nomenclature specialist (Mr. Van Dijk), Canada, the United States of America, Born Free Foundation, speaking also on behalf of ADM Capital Foundation, Animal Welfare Institute, Humane Society International, Pan African Sanctuary Alliance, Pro Wildlife, and Species Survival Network, as well as the German Society for Herpetology, Wildlife Conservation Society, and the World Wide Fund for Nature.
+This was supported by the representative for North America (Mr. Benítez Díaz) who also highlighted the need for NDFs and documentation for proof of origin of parental stock, including countries that are not part of the distribution range of the species, the nomenclature specialist (Mr. Van Dijk), Canada, the United States of America, Born Free Foundation, speaking also on behalf of ADM Capital Foundation, Animal Welfare Institute, Humane Society International, Pan African Sanctuary Alliance, Pro Wildlife, and Species Survival Network, as well as the German Society for Herpetology, Wildlife Conservation Society, and the World Wide Fund for Nature.
 Humane Society International provided some historical context about Resolution Conf.
 17.7 (Rev. CoP19) that was designed to investigate fraudulent claims of captive-breeding.